onyxframework/docs/http/views.md

   # Will be rendered if `Accept` header is `application/json`
   json message: "Hello, #{@who}!"

+  # Will be rendered if `Accept` header is `application/xml`
+  xml do
+    element "hello" do
+      attribute "who", @who
+    end
+  end

   # Will be rendered if `Accept` header is `text/html`
   template "./hello.ecr.html"